mickgb256/mickgb256/README.md

 Hi!
 Im Mick.
 I love to code some stuff.

-Have loved coding for years (my java is a bit rusty) but this is the first time putting anything out publicly (Be gentle).
+Have loved coding for years but this is the first time putting anything out publicly (Be gentle).
 See my projects and enjoy the badly coded mess!

 I am focused on creating tools that I find useful at home and in my current work environment.